-Croatia: Morgan Stanley, UniCredit and SberBank preparing power utility HEP for privatization16.
-March 2016. / SEE Energy News
+Croatia: Morgan Stanley, UniCredit and SberBank preparing power utility HEP for privatization, SEE Energy News

 Value assessment of state owned power utility company HEP is part of the Gov strategy to push for IPO and potential entrance of new strategic partner.
 Investors would be able to get some of HEP power generation facilities.

 In his introduction public addressing the new Croatian PM stated that he considers state owned power utility HEP (Hrvatska Elektroprivreda) a strategic company which will have the state aid in the future.
 On the other hand some international companies expressed interest in strategic alliance with HEP and the fact that EU Commission transmitted the opinion that HEP needs to restructure horizontally the entire company.